 Subject 2 was a 25 year old male who exercised 4-5 times per week with a mixture of weight resistance training and cardiovascular exercise, typically for over an hour per session.
 He had not previously used Huel.
 He had a relatively sedentary 9-5 job.

 Subject 2 used vanilla Huel and also included the Huel Natural Flavor System flavors as he desired variety.
-He reported to be most fond of the strawberry and toffee flavors added to vanilla Huel.
+He reported being most fond of the strawberry and toffee flavors added to vanilla Huel.

 One issue Subject 2 had was adhering to the timings as per the prescribed plan.
 Some days he only consumed 12 scoops of Huel.
 He also consumed black tea, green tea, and plenty of water.
 He reported Huel to satisfy his hunger, but he was ready for Huel at the meal times stipulated.